jrwieland/TaraniTunes-v4.x/README.md

   It is available here >>> https://github.com/jrwieland/TaraniTunes-v4.x/tree/random-mode
 ----------------

-## TaraniTunes v4.3  (Widget for Color Radios)
+## TaraniTunes v4.4  (Widget for Edge Color Radios)
 Key Enhancements
+* Updated the Screen Preview to what I use.
+* Added Edge Logo used in the Widget Preview.
+* Dark theme and background added (JW_Dark) with Carbon background.
+* Repaired music skipping over the last playlist.
+* Codes added for Edge TX versions 2.8 through 2.10 for compatibility.
+* Changed the hard coded (number) for background music to a Special Function Constant Variable.

+Previous Enhancements
 * Model Global Variables allow the music and playlists to change without having to use a switch reset
 * Added Flush Audio for immediate play of a song or playlist as it is selected

-Previous Enhancements
 * Resizable zone widget works in all zones (including top bar).
 * Added index numbers for trims to easily change it to your switch/trim preferences.
 * Added full screen layout for Horus, Jumper, and Radiomaster series radios.